 When to throw those principles out the window

 In the end, you know Baby best.
-If you just know in your gut that she will be able to snap back into her usual routine in a day or two if you jump right back into it, instead of transitioning more gradually, you’re probably right.
-Every toddler is different, and you’ve spent more time watching Baby turn into the person she is than anyone, or almost anyone, in the world.
+If you just know in your gut that they will be able to snap back into their usual routine in a day or two if you jump right back into it, instead of transitioning more gradually, you’re probably right.
+Every toddler is different, and you’ve spent more time watching Baby turn into the person they are than anyone, or almost anyone, in the world.

 - Raising Children Network.
 “Changing your baby’s sleep patterns.”
 Raising Children.
 Raising Children, July 25 2016.
 Retrieved June 29 2017. http://raisingchildren.net.au/articles/changing_your_babys_sleep_pattern.html.